cossacklabs/product-docs/acra/configuring-maintaining/optimisations/_index.md

 describes which things could be cached in memory by Acra and how to enable this caching to improve performance

 [Obtaining metrics]({{< ref "acra/configuring-maintaining/optimisations/obtaining_metrics.md" >}})
-is about metrics you can export to Jaeger
+is about metrics you can enable and collect (Prometheus)